SimranMakhija7/RevolutionaryEvolution/README.md

  A web application created as a part of Hackbenchers#3, a Hackathon conducted by HackerEarth.
  It allows users to navigate through the evolution of different species and timeline.
 By taking input from user, application displays all information about the selected vertebrate.

-Dependencies Required
+## Dependencies Required
-Q .What all dependencies you need to install and how to install them?
+### Q .What all dependencies you need to install and how to install them?
 A .Express package -- npm install express --save Require package -- npm install require --save EJS package -- npm install ejs Body-Parser -- npm install body-parser --save

-Deployment
-The website is deployed on heroku.
-URL :("https://mighty-thicket-20440.herokuapp.com")

-Built With
+## Built With
 [EXPRESS]-The webite makes the use of express framework.It is the fast, unopinionated, minimalist web framework for node.
 [RESTfull Routing]-The website follows the conventional restfull api.
 [GIT API] -("https://sonali623.github.io/evolution/data.json")
-Authors
+## Authors
 Simran Makhija
 Sonali Patel

-Acknowledgments
+## Acknowledgments
 Hat tip to anyone whose code was used
-Inspiration
+## Inspiration
 Colt Steele